Super Creek: Five Year old season

 1990 was Super Creek's 5-year-old season.
 In early April, Super Creek took victory in the Sankai Ōsaka Hai.
 In late April, he took victory in the Spring Tenno Sho, making Super Creek the second horse in history to achieve victories in both Tenno Shos, after Tamamo Cross earned both in the same year in 1988.
 After the Tenno Sho, muscle pain again appeared in Super Creek's legs, cancelling plans to run him in the Takarazuka Kinen and a possible entry in to the Prix de l'Arc de Triomphe in France.
 Like in 1989, Super Creek returned to racing at the Kyōto Daishōten, where he once again took victory.
 Almost immediately after the race, it was discovered that Super Creek had developed laminitis in his left-front leg.
 Plans to run Super Creek in the autumn Tenno Sho were cancelled and, at the end of the year, Super Creek was retired from racing entirely.
 Retirement ceremonies were held in January 1991 at both Nakayama Racecourse and at Kyoto Racecourse.

-Racing record
+Racing statistics

 Super Creek ran in 16 races, with 8 wins including 3 Grade 1 victories.